Fz3r0/Fz3r0_-_Enterprise-IT-Frameworks/04-Service-Management/ITSM/ITSM-Processes/Change-Management/ITSM_-_Change-Management.md

 * 🧠 Conduct root cause analysis if needed

 **Example in this scenario:**
 The technical team configures `VLAN 666`, creates the SVI on `Switch A`, verifies trunk propagation to `Switch B`, validates routing tables, and confirms end-to-end connectivity.
-In this example the Network Infraestructure `Technical Team` is composed by 10 Network Engineers, including the requester and the technical approver for this specific change request.
+In this example the Network Infraestructure `Technical Team` is composed by 10 Network Engineers, including the requester and the technical approver for this specific change request, but only 1 engineer will push this configuration (in this case, it will be the change requester)